michaelmarty/UniDec/readme.md

 These binaries should be deposited in the /unidec_bin directory once downloaded.

 If you want to convert Waters .Raw files, you will also need to add cdt.dll (for IM-MS) and MassLynxRaw.dll (for MS) to the same directory.
 These files can be found [here](http://www.waters.com/waters/supportList.htm?cid=511442&locale=en_GB&filter=documenttype|DWNL&locale=en_GB) with support numbers DWNL134825112 and DWNL134815627.
-Unfortunately, the libraries provided by Waters do not work on certain instruments, such as the G2-Si.
+See below for more specifics.

 I have binaries built for Mac and Linux as well.
 They are a bit slower than the Windows version because they are compiled with gcc rather than the Intel C Compiler, but they are perfectly functional and still pretty darn fast.
 I can send these to you on request.

+## Compatible File Types

+UniDec is built to open .txt files using [numpy.loadtxt](http://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.loadtxt.html).

+For MS data, it opens a two-column either a tab or space delimited list of m/z and intensity values.

+For IM-MS, it will open a three-column tab or space delminated list of m/z, arrival time (or bin), and intensity values.
+Sparse matrices are fine for IM-MS.

+Recent versions are compatible with a text header at the beginning of the file.
+It will skip lines until it reaches the start of the data.

+For Water's .raw files, UniDec is bundled with converters (CDCReader.exe and rawreader.exe) to convert the data to .txt.
+It will compress the retention time dimension into a single spectrum.
+A single file can be opened directly, or mulitiple files can be converted using Tools > Simple Batch Process Raw to Txt.
+For a fancier conversion such as extracting specific functions or scans, try Tools > Raw to Txt Conversion Wizard.

+Water's converters will need [MassLynxRaw.dll](https://www.waters.com/waters/support.htm?locale=en_GB&lid=134815627&cid=511442&type=DWNL) (32-bit, for MS) and/or [cdt.dll](https://www.waters.com/waters/support.htm?locale=en_GB&lid=134825112&cid=511442&type=DWNL) (64-bit, for IM-MS) in the same directory as the converter executables (the unidec_bin folder or the top directory).

+For Thermo .raw files, we do not currently have the conversion libraries built in (an enterprising developer should take this on...).
+The best way to load these files is to convert to mzML using [Proteowizard](http://proteowizard.sourceforge.net/).
+UniDec will open mzML file as if they are a text file.
+We utilize [pymzML](http://pymzml.github.io/intro.html#general-information) for this.
+Cite them at: *Bald, T., Barth, J., Niehues, A., Specht, M., Hippler, M., and Fufezan, C. (2012) pymzML - Python module for high throughput bioinformatics on mass spectrometry data, Bioinformatics, doi: 10.1093/bioinformatics/bts066.*

 ##UniDec Documentation